-CXCL10 impacts the immune activity of the TME
+CXCL10 Impacts the Immune Activity of the TME

 To further confirm the association of CXCL10 expression and the immune microenvironment, C7 collection from MSigDB in GSEA was used to analyze data between the high and low CXCL10 expression groups.
-Most immune functional gene sets were enriched in the high CXCL10 expression group whilst few gene sets were enriched in the low CXCL10 expression group (Figure 8, (Supplementary Table 2).
+Most immune functional gene sets were enriched in the high CXCL10 expression group whilst few gene sets were enriched in the low CXCL10 expression group (Figure 8, Supplementary Table 2).
 The fraction of tumor infiltrated immune cells were analyzed using CIBERSORT and 22 kinds of immune cells in PAAD were constructed (Figure 9).
 Through the intersection of difference and correlation analyses, 3 kinds of tumor-infiltrating immune cells were negatively associated with the expression of CXCL10 which included memory B cells, regulatory T cells (Tregs) and macrophages M0.
 Macrophages M1 were shown to be positively correlated with CXCL10 expression (Figure 10, Supplementary Table 3).

 To validate the correlation of CXCL10 expression in immune cells, cumulative survival analysis was performed.
-Indeed, the infiltration level of Tregs, B cell and macrophage M0-CIBERSORT subtype were negatively correlated with CXCL10 expression, while the infiltration level of macrophage M1-CIBERSORT subtype showed positively associated with CXCL10 expression ((Supplementary Figure 5).
+Indeed, the infiltration level of Tregs, B cell and macrophage M0-CIBERSORT subtype were negatively correlated with CXCL10 expression, while the infiltration level of macrophage M1-CIBERSORT subtype showed positively associated with CXCL10 expression (Supplementary Figure 5).
 Collectively, all the data prove that aberrant expression of CXCL10 impacts the immune activity of the TME which is a promising biomarker for the prognosis of PAAD patients.

 DISCUSSION